Healing in the Valley: How Faith, Therapy, and Internal Family Systems Are Transforming Grief

 “Hello, fearfully and wonderfully made human…”

-And close with:
+And I end with:

 “Trust in the Lord.
 Guard your heart.
 Renew your mind.”